Azure/azure-kusto-python/quick_start/README.md

 You can make the following changes from within the script itself:

-- Change the default User-Prompt authentication method by editing `AUTHENTICATION_MODE`.
+- Change the location of the configuration file by editing `CONFIG_FILE_NAME`.
-- Change the script to run without stopping between steps by setting `WAIT_FOR_USER = False`